8DD8DD8/hello-world/README.md

-# Hi my name is dd_8
+# Hi I'm dd_8
-i Like to play and mod the game Minecraft, i also like to play with my brother.
+I Enjoy playing video games and am a fan of cars planes and trains.
+Its my dream to get to fly the F35 (Var. b) and I'm working on setting up a flight simulator for me and my brother.